Dimitris Lyacos: Critical reception

+The Italian version of Until the Victim Becomes our Own was selected in the Top 10 of the Turin International Book Fair by the Italian daily Il Giornale.
+According to the newspaper, Lyacos immerses the reader in his "total literature".
+In a note entitled "That hell in which Western society locks us in" the book is mentioned as "particularly suited to the climate of violence that we have been experiencing with special intensity in the past years.
+In such context, the only way out for the victim consists in relying on the thaumaturgical power of a superior system".
+Vanni Santoni in the Lettura of Corriere della Sera refers to Lyacos as one of "the possible future Nobel Prize winners (or at least as the only living Greek eligible)" and considers the work in its entirety with its the games of references, the insistence on certain themes and images as entirely programmatic".
+Filippomaria Pontani in Il Sole 24 Ore claims that the author "aims to investigate the biological origins of evil in society, with particular reference to exclusion and marginalisation, from the perspective of animal dynamics" and compares Lyacos' approach to the cinema of Stanley Kubrick and Yorgos Lanthimos.

-Poena Damni is, arguably, one of the most widely and best reviewed work of contemporary Greek literature in translation with its various editions having received 80 international reviews until winter 2023, and mentioned as "one of the most-discussed and most-lauded pieces of contemporary European literature".
+Poena Damni in its various editions had received more than 100 international reviews until summer 2025, and mentioned as "one of the most-discussed and most-lauded pieces of contemporary European literature".
 It has been noted for creatively surpassing the distinction between modernism and postmodernism while, at the same time, being founded on a large variety of canonical texts of Western Literature.
 Most critics comment on the use of an intricate network of textual references and paraphrases of classical and biblical works, in tandem with the work's unconventional style and character.
 On a different note, one critic, pointed out that "despite it being beautifully written and heart-wrenching, the gruesome detail of some passages filled [her] with a sense of dread at the turning of every page" and issued a content warning for readers.
 In the light of the COVID-19 pandemic, Poena Damni has attracted attention as "a vertiginous work that is at once archetypal, transcendent, and uniquely suited to this particular moment in time".

-The trilogy has given rise to scholarly criticism and is also part of various university curricula on postmodern fiction, while Lyacos has been mentioned for the Nobel Prize in Literature.